DataDog/sketches-py/README.md

 # sketches-py
-Implementation of the sketch algorithms GKArray and DogSketch.
+Implementation of the quantile sketch algorithms GKArray and DogSketch.